 Marijuana definitely has a medicinal value.

-The idea of marijuana being used as a medicine is widely talked about.
-It almost seems to be a mission of Dr. Sanjay Gupta, CNN.
-He is the Cable News Network Medical Consultant.
-There can be no rational debate as to whether or not marijuana has a medicinal value.
+There can be no rational debate as to whether or not pot has a medicinal value.
 The empirical data is absolutely compelling and unquestionable.
 This is especially true of marijuana treatment as it relates to certain types of pain control and seizure control.
 As well it seems to be proving itself valuable in managing many other chronic diseases.

-It is a fact that marijuana has the ability to favorably alter the quality of life for many individuals.
-These truths are recognized, begrudgingly, by Health Canada.
+It is a fact that pot has the ability to favorably alter the quality of life for many individuals.
+Health Canada.begrudgingly recognizes these truth.
 Additionally, even the somewhat paranoid FDA, Food and Drug Administration, in the United States is slowly recognizing the value of medical marijuana.

 THC, or tetrahydrocannabinol, is the chemical responsible for most of marijuana’s psychological effects.
 “It acts much like the cannabinoid chemicals made naturally by the body“, according to the National Institute on Drug Abuse (NIDA).